 Dean of academic support, Executive Director of the academic resource center, Entrepreneurship pathway co-coordinator, Adjunct assistant professor of economics

 Professor Heredia’s teaching and research interests include Latin American and Caribbean literary and cultural production, Caribbean intellectual history, Haitian visual arts and literature, the Haitian Revolution, comparative postcolonial studies in light of ancestral communities in Latin America, and the African Diaspora.
 She has authored three books, De la recta a las cajas chinas: la poesía de José Kozer, La representación del haitiano en las letras dominicanas, Providential Narrative en la isla de Santo Domingo.
 She has published scholarly articles that explore the philosophical, historical and literary interpretations of colonial plantations in the Americas.
 In addition, her written work examines the interplay between history, legal systems and spiritual conscience anchored in social justice.

 Professor of Psychology, Data, Information, and Society Pathway Coordinator

 Jason Nier is a social psychologist whose research focuses primarily on intergroup relations.
 As a result, he is concerned with the psychological processes that are responsible for prejudice and discrimination, and the processes through which biases may be reduced.

-Vandana Shiva Assistant Professor of Gender, Sexuality and Intersectionality Studies
+Vandana Shiva Associate Professor of Gender Sexuality and Intersectionality Studies

-Associate Professor of Psychology, Director of the Behavioral Neuroscience Program
+Professor of Psychology, Director of the Neuroscience Program